-This unit builds on work completed in Interventions 1 and Interventions 2 by further developing students' skills in the assessment, formulation, and treatment of adult and childhood disorders using cognitive and behavioural therapies.
+This unit builds on work completed in Interventions 1 by further developing students' skills in the assessment, formulation, and treatment of adult and childhood disorders using cognitive and behavioural therapies.
 The course furthers student competencies in the VU dual-stream training model.
 Learning will focus on the application of Cognitive Behaviour Therapy (CBT) to a range of client problems and disorders, meta-competencies in CBT, and application of CBT to severe mental health disorders including psychosis.

 Case presentations will occur to integrate the formal seminars in this unit and the students' fieldwork.